 How are Candlenuts Used In Food?

 Candlenuts are usually roasted in the shell before the kernels are removed.
-They are difficult to get out of the shell, so they will tend to be available at Asian markets or can be purchased online as a mixture of whole and broken kernels.
+They are difficult to get out of the shell, so they will tend to be available at Asian markets or can be purchased online.
 They are used most extensively in Indonesia, Malaysia, and Hawaii.
 As above, they are principally used ground as a thickener but are also sometimes used chopped and sauteed.

 In Indonesia, kemiri is considered an indespencable spice, where a relish made with candlenuts and chiles is called sambal bajak.